geoglows/old-training.geoglows.org/content/streamflow-model/historical-validation.rst

 ------------

 These historical validation workshops will showcase some of the validation work we have done in different pilot regions.
-More importantly these workshops will guide you on how you can use your own local observations to evaluate the performance of the model for your rivers.
+More importantly, these workshops will guide you on how you can use your own local observations to evaluate the performance of the model for your rivers.

 `Historical Validation Studies and Methods Presentation <https://docs.google.com/presentation/d/1rPriBch8Dr72Cx5nK2nayFLH60NvH7-qqawBdEXsXTA/edit?usp=sharing>`_